wxie2017/wxie2017.github.io/pages/speech/review_my_first_pathways.md

 as long as you stay in the club, as long as you follow the Pathways.

 I went to Taicang.
 It is not far from Shanghai.
-I took public transportation and got off just infront of the hotel.
+I took public transportation and got off just in front of the hotel.
 It was already the 3rd day of the conference.

 I saw people smiling all around.
 I saw volunteers helping around.